bgaillard/bgaillard.github.io/_posts/2025-10-05-you-have-mail.md

 ## Introduction

-If you use a Linux operating system, as I do, you may often see a message like the following each time you log in to your terminal:
+If you use a Linux operating system, you may frequently encounter the following message when logging in to your terminal:"

 ```bash
 You have mail.